Use case: minimise execution times by performing long-running tasks concurrently in separate processes.

 write operations concurrently in a separate process.

-Below, ‘.args’ is used to pass a list of objects already present in
+Below, ‘.args’ is used to pass environment()

 library(mirai)